Cimarrones de Sonora: Return to Liga Premier

 Since its arrival in the Ascenso MX in 2015, Cimarrones de Sonora maintained a second team in the Liga Premier de México, the third tier of Mexican football, the team was known as Cimarrones de Sonora Premier.
 In June 2024 this squad became the club's main team to ensure the historical continuity of the Cimarrones, although playing in a lower category than they did between 2015 and 2024.

+Temporary retirement from professional football

+In July 2026, the club paused its participation in the Liga Premier due to uncertainty regarding the future of the promotion system in Mexican football.It was confirmed in August 2026 that the club did not register a team for the Liga TDP season.
+It was confirmed all youth programs will remain shut down for about a few years, and would maybe brought back when the team returned.

 Stadium

 Cimarrones de Sonora play their home matches at the Estadio Héroe de Nacozari in Hermosillo, Sonora.
 The stadium capacity is 18,747 people.
 Its surface is covered by natural grass.
 The stadium was opened in 1985.